Sarthaks2/DeFi-Kingdom-Clone-on-Avalanche/README.md

+# DeFi-Kingdom-Clone-on-Avalanche

-# Avalanche Subnets: Token Management on the Avalanche Blockchain
+## Avalanche Subnets: Token Management on the Avalanche Blockchain

 Welcome to Avalanche Subnets!
 This repository contains two powerful Solidity smart contracts: `ERC20.sol` and `vault.sol`.
 The `ERC20.sol` contract establishes a foundational ERC-20 token with crucial functionalities like transfer, approve, mint, and burn.
 Meanwhile, the `vault.sol` contract acts as a robust storage solution, ensuring secure management of the ERC-20 token, facilitating deposits, withdrawals, and maintaining supply and individual balances.